krishdu/candy-game/README.md

 > To win the game player need to cover all the numbers (1 to 9) in a stipulated time.

 * Learnings:
+    + How to hold state using hook.
+    + Breakdown component into small testable part.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).